Annual Distribution System Flushing Program

 In addition, Prince William Water’s drinking water providers, Fairfax Water and the City of Manassas, temporarily change the primary disinfectant in their water treatment process from chloramines to free chlorine.
 Our water providers indicate that this temporary change facilitates an effective flushing program for the distribution system and is a drinking water industry best practice.

-Customers might notice the following throughout system flushing:
+Customers might notice the following during our spring water quality programs:

-• A slight chlorine smell in their tap water.
-We suggest that customers fill a pitcher with water and leave it uncovered on the counter, which will allow the odor to dissipate within a couple of hours.
+- A slight chlorine smell in their tap water.
+Customers who are sensitive to chlorine taste or odor may want to fill a pitcher with water and leave it uncovered on the counter, which will allow the odor to dissipate within a couple of hours.

-• Brief periods of cloudiness in their tap water.
-Prince William Water recommends running the cold-water tap for approximately two minutes to reduce cloudiness.
+- Brief periods of cloudiness in their tap water.
+Customers can run the cold-water tap for approximately two minutes to reduce cloudiness.

 Prince William Water will also provide timely updates about its system flushing program on Facebook and X. These updates will specify the areas of the County where crews will be flushing water through hydrants during specific date ranges.